logicalclocks/hops-docs/docs/user_guide/hopsworks/search.rst

     :align: center
     :figclass: align-center

-When searching globally if you have access to a particular item, you can see the "goto" icon.
+When searching globally if you have access to a particular item, you can see the link icon beside the name.
 In the case of shared items it can be the case that you can access this item from multiple projects, which is why you can select to which project you want to navigate to.